“Mom, I have something to tell you…I’m gay”.

 Blogs for Parents

 Looking for some advice?
 Read our posts written specifically for Christian parents on our Love is an Orientation blog.

 The Parent Resource Initiative

 When The Marin Foundation began to put together this page of Resources for Parents, we realized something.
 Existing resources for Christian parents of lesbian, gay, bisexual, transgender (LGBT) and questioning children can be difficult to find and often mirror current culture wars, providing no way for parents to keep their faith AND love their child.
 Yet every year, The Marin Foundation receives numerous requests for guidance and advice from the parents and families of LGBT and questioning children.
-Therefore, the Marin Foundation is conducting a research study called the Parent Resource Initiative in order to identify the needs of Christian parents of LGBT and questioning children and develop new resources to help them in this journey.
+Therefore, the Marin Foundation conducted a research study called the Parent Resource Initiative in order to identify the needs of Christian parents of LGBT and questioning children and develop new resources to help them in this journey.

-Before we can develop new resources, we needed to hear and understand parents’ stories.
+Before we could develop new resources, we needed to hear and understand parents’ stories.
 Therefore we interviewed and surveyed more than 230 Christian parents of LGBT and questioning children as well as others involved in supporting families.
 We were looking for a representative sample of parents from all over the United States, of all ages, ethnicities and ranges of Christian beliefs.
 Whether their child came out to them two days ago or twenty years ago, we wanted to hear about their experience.

 Participants were interviewed and asked to fill out an online survey.
 The interviews generally took one to two hours and were done in person (within Chicago area), over the phone, or through Skype.
 The survey was online and took about thirty minutes to complete.
 All information is kept confidential.